Explorer GUI

 Run SQL queries on your CV datasets

 You can run SQL queries on your dataset to filter it.
 It also works if you only provide the WHERE clause.
-Example SQL query would show only the images that have at least one 1 person and 1 dog in them:
+For example, the following WHERE clause returns images that contain at least one person and one dog:

 WHERE labels LIKE '%person%' AND labels LIKE '%dog%'

-This is a Demo build using the Explorer API.
-You can use the API to build your own exploratory notebooks or scripts to get insights into your datasets.
-Learn more about the Explorer API here.
+This demo was built using the Explorer API, which you can use to create your own exploratory notebooks or scripts for gaining insights into your datasets.
+To get started, check out the Explorer API documentation.

 FAQ